-Almost anybody who takes Android app development professionally ends up utilizing this powerful Linux Android Emulator to test and run their awe-inspiring Android apps.
-From surfing the internet to play around latest games, Android SDK opens up a whole new world of Android emulation right in your Linux machine.
+Almost anybody who takes Android app development professionally utilizes this powerful Linux Android Emulator to test and run their awe-inspiring Android apps.
+From surfing the internet to playing around with the latest games, Android SDK opens up a whole new world of Android emulation right in your Linux machine.

-On the plus side, the sufficient high-quality documentation and online tutorials of Android SDK make it exceptionally easy to adapt to for even the newest of developers.
-So, if you’re in search for an official Android Emulators for Linux, we whole-heartedly suggest you try out the Android SDK at least once.
+On the plus side, the sufficient high-quality documentation and online tutorials of Android SDK make it exceptionally easy to adapt to for even developers newest developers.
+So, if you’re searching for official Android Emulators for Linux, we wholeheartedly suggest you try the Android SDK at least once.

 Highlights of Android SDK